HMAS Bundaberg (ACPB 91): Operational history

-Bundaberg sailed overseas for the first and only time: a four-day visit to Port Villa, Vanuatu, which saw the patrol boat leave Cairns on 28 April 2011, and return on 8 May.
+Bundaberg sailed overseas for the first and only time: a four-day visit to Port Vila, Vanuatu, which saw the patrol boat leave Cairns on 28 April 2011, and return on 8 May.
 In October, Bundaberg tracked the yacht Friday Freedom as part of an Australian Customs and Australian Federal Police (AFP) anti-smuggling operation.
 The yacht was detained by the AFP on arrival in Bundaberg, with 300 kg of cocaine and A$3 million in cash seized in Australia's fifth-largest drug bust.

 In November 2012, Bundaberg was a part of Exercise Paradise/Triton Thunder.
 On 22 September, Bundaberg sailed from Cairns to Sydney, escorting four Pacific-class patrol boats which were to participate in the International Fleet Review 2013.
 Bundaberg was also a participant in the review: on 4 October, she was part of the 100th anniversary re-enactment of the RAN's first fleet entry into Sydney Harbour, then on 5 November, sailed into Sydney Harbour again as part of Review Line 2 for the fleet review itself.